-For remote work to be successful, HR must proactively manage remote work procedures and communicate productivity expectations, being realistic that employees who are less familiar with remote work technology might have a learning curve.
+For remote work to continue to be successful, HR must proactively manage work-from-home procedures and communicate productivity expectations, being realistic that employees who are less familiar with remote work technology might have a learning curve.
 Contributor Pam Baker offered five tips for HR leaders to successfully manage their organization's coronavirus response.

 HR leaders should team with IT to share and enforce information security policies, practices and communications among remote workers.

-The key to excellent communication during a pandemic might lie within an HR system and how it is utilized.
-For instance, an HR system should enable businesses to keep employees apprised of important changes to corporate policies due to COVID-19.
+The key to excellent communication during a pandemic lies within how an HR system is utilized.
+For instance, an HR system should enable businesses to keep employees apprised of important changes to corporate policies during a disaster.

 Supply chain risk

-Pandemics wreak havoc on supply chains because they can force factory shutdowns, delay shipments and create workforce shortages.
-Experts warned that the impact of coronavirus on the global supply chain would worsen in the second quarter of 2020 and might lead to some companies going out of business.
+Disasters wreak havoc on supply chains because they can force factory shutdowns, delay shipments and create workforce shortages.

 The concentration of suppliers in a single geographic area creates risk for the supply chain during pandemics, as do just-in-time manufacturing and lean production strategies.
 For example, companies that migrated to just-in-time and lean approaches may not have the inventory on hand to avoid a disruption to product assembly or sales fulfillment.

-To balance out these cost-reduction approaches and protect the business during pandemics, companies can implement an "early warning system" with supply chain risk assessment tools.
-The tools offer visibility across the entire pipeline and alert businesses to slowdowns, interruptions and other issues.
-This insight also can help businesses understand where they are most vulnerable so they can introduce redundancies, such as suppliers and distributors located in different parts of the world.
-These seven supply chain management best practices will help businesses operate during the COVID-19 pandemic and beyond.
+To balance out these cost-reduction approaches and protect the business, companies can implement an "early warning system" with supply chain risk assessment tools.
+These tools offer visibility across the entire pipeline and alert businesses to slowdowns, interruptions and other issues.
+This insight helps businesses understand where they are most vulnerable so they can introduce redundancies, such as having suppliers and distributors located in different parts of the world.
+These seven supply chain management best practices will help businesses operate during pandemics and other large-scale disasters.